This topic is intended to capture early testing of 21.10 (Impish Indri). Note for 21.10 planning please use this thread

 - IRC links in Budgie Welcome now point to Libera Chat since the Ubuntu family has ended its association with Freenode.

-- Kernel 5.13 is being mooted.
-Do look out for this (or install via proposed) - remember its the key part of any linux distro so issues need to be reported … not worked around! https://launchpad.net/ubuntu/+source/linux
+- Kernel 5.13 is now the default in impish - we may yet see kernel 5.14.
+Do look out for this - remember its the key part of any linux distro so issues need to be reported … not worked around! https://launchpad.net/ubuntu/+source/linux